 - Review the ‘Migration File’ and start to prioritise the data into categories (Live, Archive).

-- Setup and ensure the SharePoint O365 is ready to take the data (Columns, Content Types, Libraries, Lists).
+- Setup and ensure SharePoint is ready to take the data (Columns, Content Types, Libraries, Lists).

 - Use Copy Content features of Sharegate to bulk move data.
 Also, smaller amounts of data can be entered quickly in ‘Quick Edit’ mode in ‘Libraries and Lists’.